vf-ccarlson/VFPDFJsTest/README.md

 When the form is submitted, `testSubmit` takes all inputs, converts the object to a new object that can be read by `pdfform` to rebuild the original PDF with all filled in fields populated.

 Console logs will show the format of the parsedPDF object as well as how the final object should be formatted.

+To test, please [download an example PDF](http://foersom.com/net/HowTo/data/OoPdfFormExample.pdf) and upload.
+After parsing, fill in all inputs and click the submit button.

 ## Additional Plans